KingSolomon1954/cpp-bootstrap/Readme.md

 See the auto-generated documentation here on [Github Pages](https://kingsolomon1954.github.io/cpp-bootstrap).

+*RedFlame* is used as the name of the hypothetical application that is built.

 ## Prerequisites

 - GNU Makefile
 - Podman or Docker
 - Some typical Linux command line utilities

+Jump ahead to [Getting Started](#getting-started) if you're so inclined.

 ## Example Usages